Lybecker/azure-secure-networking-for-devs/exercises/instructions/0-prerequisites.md

     > Team name should be given as lower case alphanumeric characters with the maximum length of 10.

-If all goes well, you should have the following resources deployed into the newly created resource group "`rg-{team name}-dev`":
+    If all goes well, you should now have the [resources](#resources) deployed.

+1. Test the web apps and generate blobs:
+    1. In your browser, navigate to the web app in West Europe: `https://app-<your team name>-dev-eu.azurewebsites.net/`
+    1. Generate blobs: `https://app-<your team name>-dev-eu.azurewebsites.net/create_blobs`
+    1. List blobs: `https://app-<your team name>-dev-eu.azurewebsites.net/list_blobs`
+    1. Repeat for the steps for the app service in East US

+## Resources

+Resources created resource group "`rg-{team name}-dev`":

 | Resource type | Resource name | Default location |
 | ------------- | ------------- | ---------------- |